 Storing Your Personal Data

-We will retain your information for a reasonable period or as long as the law requires in accordance with our Data Retention and Data Destruction Policies.
+We will retain your information only for as long as it is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements as set out in our Data Retention and Data Destruction Policies, and as referred to above.
 If you have any questions relating to our retention or destruction of your data, please contact us using the details set out in the Contact Us section below.

 - Google Analytics